 Office: 218 Professional Bldg.

-Justin Dyer (Assistant Professor) has been with the department since 2009.
+Justin Dyer (Associate Professor) has been with the department since 2009.
 He completed his Ph.D. at the University of Texas and specializes in American politics.

 My research spans the fields of American political development, political philosophy, and constitutional law.
 A particular focus of my research has been the interaction between the American political tradition and the perennial philosophy of natural law.
-Related projects include articles and books on American antislavery constitutionalism, the political thought of Abraham Lincoln, abortion politics in historical context, and Martin Luther King, Jr.’s appropriation and use of the natural law tradition in the struggle for civil rights.
+Related projects include articles and books on American antislavery constitutionalism, the political thought of Abraham Lincoln, abortion politics in historical context, and Martin Luther King, Jr.’s appropriation and use of natural-law philosophy in the struggle for civil rights.

 - American Government